-Named after explorer and author Frederick Courtney Selous, Selous Game Reserve is the largest uninhabited area in Africa as well as an important UNESCO World Heritage Site famous for offering the best bush vibe in Tanzania.
-The reserve covers an area of 47655 sq. kms. and its altitude varies from 36 meters to 1461 meters.
+Named after explorer and author Frederick Courtney Selous, Selous Game Reserve is the largest uninhabited area in Africa as well as an important UNESCO World Heritage Site famous for offering the best bush vibe on a Tanzania tour.
+The reserve covers an area of 47,655 sq. kms. and its altitude varies from 36 meters to 1,461 meters.
 This allows Selous to offer a variety of habitats that range from rocky outcrops to grassy plains and woodlands.
 The Rufiji River which cuts through the park acts as its lifeline and presents a spectacular collection of lakes, channels and lagoons.
 Volcanic hot springs can also be found in select pockets.

 Selous’ popularity can be attributed to its population of elephants, considered to be the largest in Africa, and its size, which is in fact greater than Switzerland.
 Many tourists avoid the game reserve in favor of the Serengeti or the Ngorongoro Crater and this means that the few lucky ones get to enjoy a safari in an unspoiled bush habitat.
 Moreover, Selous is also famous as the only game reserve in the country, a place where hunting is still allowed (although condemned by many)!
 Selous Game Reserve gets the following relevant safari ratings:

 - Wildlife Rating: 4 stars out of 5

 - Scenery Rating: 4 stars out of 5

 - Bush Vibe: 5 stars out of 5

 The park is divided into two parts – Northern Selous and the Southern Selous.
 Northern Selous covers 5% of the area and hosts camps which cater to exclusive photographic safaris.
 Hunting isn’t allowed in northern Selous.
 Southern Selous refers to the area south of the Rufiji River.
 It is split into several hunting blocks, each block covering an area of 1000 sq. kms.